 When an employee of PEF feels she or he is the victim of sexual-harassment, irrespective of where the alleged harassment occurred or whether the alleged harassment involved another PEF employee or non-employee, a report and official report should be made to the employee's immediate supervisor.
 If the employee's immediate supervisor is the person against whom the report is being made, or the employee is otherwise uncomfortable about bringing the report to his/her immediate supervisor, the report should be made directly to the Director of Human Resources and Education.
 The report can be made in person or in writing.
-If the report is made in person to the employee's supervisor a written report will be made by the supervisor and filed with the Director of Human Resources and Education, or an investigation team appointed by the Director of Human Resources and Education, will then conduct a prompt investigation.
+If the report is made in person to the employee's supervisor a written report will be made by the supervisor and filed with the Director of Human Resources and Education.
+The Director of Human Resources and Education, or an investigation team appointed by the Director of Human Resources and Education, will then conduct a prompt investigation.

 The investigation of a complaint of sexual harassment will generally include an initial meeting with the person making the report and separate interviews with any witnesses to the alleged harassment.
 It will also generally include a meeting with the person against whom the report is made.
 He/She will be advised that a report has been made, advised of the nature of the report and of the identity of the person making the report, and will be given an opportunity to respond.
 If the accused person is a member of the bargaining unit, he or she shall be advised, pursuant to the PEF/USW collective bargaining agreement, of the entitlement to Union representation.
-A written record of all actions taken during this investigation and of the conclusions reached will be made.
-This written record will remain confidential, except to the extent necessary to allow the person against whom the report is made to respond.
-Both the accused person and the person claiming to have been sexually harassed will be provided with written notice of the final determination of the Director of Human Resources and Education.
+A written record of all actions taken during this investigation and of the extent necessary to allow the person against whom the report is made to respond.
+Both the accused person claiming to have been sexually harassed will be provided with written notice of the final determination of the Director of Human Resources and Education.